 Elizabeth Sirani came from a prominent family of artists – her father was Giovanni Adrea Sirano, principal assistant of Guido Reni.
 She died at the early age of 27.
-She has placed Judith in a medieval setting – note the castle ramparts in the background.
+She has placed Judith in a medieval setting – note the ramparts of a city wall (Bethulia) in the background.

 ‘Judith’s Return to Bethulia’, Alessandro Botticelli, 1470

 Judith has completed her mission and returns to Bethulia, sword in hand.
 Her maid Abra follows with Holofernes’ head, wrapped up and carried on the woman’s head.

 Judith has the air and demeanor of a goddess, rather than a mortal woman.
 She strides across an idealized landscape sword in one hand, olive branch in the other.
 She will live in peace if she can, but is prepared for war if it is forced upon her.